laurentperrinet/laurentperrinet.github.io/content/publication/nava-13/index.md

----
-abstract: In recent years, with the advent of High-resolution Computed Tomography (HRCT), there has been an increased interest for diagnosing Chronic Obstructive Pulmonary Disease (COPD), which is commonly presented as emphysema.
+---abstract: In recent years, with the advent of High-resolution Computed Tomography (HRCT), there has been an increased interest for diagnosing Chronic Obstructive Pulmonary Disease (COPD), which is commonly presented as emphysema.
 Since low-attenuation areas in HRCT images describe different emphysema patterns, the discrimination problem